DLR-RM/BlenderProc/README.md

 This runs all modules specified in the config file in a step-by-step fashion in the configured order.

+Currently, BlenderProc officialy supports Linux and MacOS.
+There is also a community driven support for Windows.

 ## Functionality

 The following modules are already implemented and ready to use: